 1. Dumbbell pullover

-For the dumbbell pullover you preferably want a weight bench or something similar to lie on and a compact weight like a dumbbell.
-Once you have that to do a dumbbell pullover take the following steps:
+For the dumbbell pullover, you preferably want a flat weight bench or something similar to lie on and a compact weight like a dumbbell.

 - Lie on a weight bench with your head on the end of the bench.
 Hold a dumbbell in both of your hands.